BCDevOps/platform-services/security/aporeto/docs/QuickStart.md

 - networksecuritypolicy
 ---

+**The Aporeto SDN has been replaced with Openshft 4 Built-In SDN Capability in all clusters of the BC Gov's Openshift 4.x Platform.
+Teams should now be using Kubernetes Network Policies instead of Aporeto Network Security Policies to implement network security in their namespaces.
+This page is now ARCHIVED.**

 # NetworkSecurityPolicy: Quick Start

 > ***NOTE:** For OCP3 Aporetto is not enforcing `NetworkSecurtyPolicy` (NSP) Objects.
 You will see NSP object in your namespaces on OCP3.
 The do nothing.*